-The MA in Cognitive Studies consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
+The Cognitive Studies MA consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
 The programme consists of the following components:

 You will have a supervisor for your research to discuss your essays, your dissertation and PhD proposal if appropriate.
+If you take the Guided Reading module you will have a fortnightly supervision.
 Your module lecturers also help and support you through your course.

 If you wish to continue to the PhD at Sheffield, you can apply for a place during your Masters course.
 You will normally need a Distinction in your Masters.
 You can apply for PhD funding to support further study.

 The Cognitive Studies MA has established itself as a successful and popular postgraduate programme, attracting a diverse group of accomplished students from the UK and abroad, many of whom go on to study for a PhD either at Sheffield or at other top-ranked institutions.

 We welcome disabled students.
 We're committed to responding effectively and appropriately to individual support needs.
 We take all practicable steps to ensure that disabled students can participate in their studies without disadvantage, and can make full use of the University's academic and support services.
 Information for disabled applicants